DeckofAdventures/TheGame/1_Mechanics/04_Vulnerabilities.md

    - Description: Your people look to you as their salvation.
    - Resource: GM Determined
    - Mechanic: Work with your GM to decide a group or organization that believes you are the key to their salvation.
 You may encounter a member of this group that requires your help.
    - Prerequisites:
    - Tags:
-- Name: Specialist
-   - Description: One domain doesn’t come easy to you.
-   - Resource: Minor or Major
-   - Mechanic: When drawing a card from a suit of your choosing, you get a -1 on a check when taken as a Minor vulnerability.
-As a Major Vulnerability, when drawing from the suit of your choosing, you instead draw at a -2 on checks made.
-   - Prerequisites:
-   - Tags:
 - Name: Unattentive